Wall Street ticks up, nudges S&P 500 again to edge of record

-The benchmark index was up 0.3% at 3,383.65 after the first half hour of trading.
-Twice last week, it briefly crossed above its record closing high, which was set in February before the pandemic shut down businesses worldwide and created the worst recession in decades.
-It's just 0.1% away from the record close of 3,386.15.
+The benchmark index was up 0.4% at 3,386.02 in morning trading.
+Earlier, it rose above its record closing level of 3,386.15, which was set on Feb.
+19 before the pandemic shut down businesses worldwide and created the worst recession in decades.
+Twice last week, the index briefly crossed above that record level, only to fade in the afternoon.

 The S&P 500 is coming off a three-week rally that has brought it to the edge of its all-time high, even though investors are still waiting for Congress to offer more aid to the economy.
 Investors say it’s crucial that the support comes, particularly after $600 in weekly unemployment benefits and other stimulus from the U.S. government expired.

-Investors seem to be assuming that both sides will come to a deal, even though they say they remain far apart.
+Markets seem to be banking on Democrats and Republicans coming to a deal, even though both sides say they remain far apart.
 Without the lifeline, analysts say the economy won’t be able to make the recovery that investors have been assuming is on the way.
 And that assumption is a huge reason the stock market is as high as it is.

 “Hence, another round of stimulus is the difference between ensuring that the economic recovery continues uninterrupted and a meaningful short-term pullback in growth,” Morgan Stanley strategist Michael Zezas wrote in a report.